qsimeng/qsimeng.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am an incoming Lecturer (assistant professor) at Swansea University, UK.
-My research focuses on computational imaging, which is an interdisciplinary field that combines computer vision, computer graphics, image processing, invers problems, and artificial intelligence, with a specific emphasis on hardware and software co-design problems.
+I am an incoming Lecturer (Assistant Professor) at Swansea University, UK.
+My research centers on computational imaging, an interdisciplinary field that integrates methods from computer vision, computer graphics, image processing, inverse problems, and artificial intelligence.
+My particular focus is on addressing hardware and software co-design challenges within this domain.

-I earned my PhD title at [KAUST](https://www.kaust.edu.sa/en/)'s Computational Imaging Lab under the mentorship of [Prof. Wolfgang Heidrich](https://vccimaging.org/People/heidriw/).
+I earned my Ph.D. degree at [KAUST](https://www.kaust.edu.sa/en/)'s Computational Imaging Lab under the supervision of [Prof. Wolfgang Heidrich](https://vccimaging.org/People/heidriw/) in Oct.
+2023.

 Contact me if you are seeking help within my research area or are interested in being a collaborator.